 - E2.6.1 For details of the minimum requirements, see B3.10.
-Equivalent learning from other study or experience will also serve to meet this requirement. - E2.6.2 Students applying for postgraduate programmes must have a minimum level of proficiency equal to IELTS 6.5 or equivalent.
+Equivalent learning from other study or experience will also serve to meet this requirement. - E2.6.2 Students applying for postgraduate programmes must have a minimum level of proficiency equal to a minimum of IELTS (or SELT equivalent) of 6.0 or higher as determined by course specific requirements